juju/docs/src/en/getting-started.md

 juju add-unit -n 2 some-application
 ```

-To remove an application, including all instantiations, along with its
+To remove an application, including all units, along with associated machines
-associated machines (provided they are not hosting another application's
+(provided they are not hosting another application's units).
-units):

 ```bash
 juju remove-application some-application